hellosign/hellosign-dotnet-sdk/docs/TemplateApi.md

 <a name="templatefiles"></a>
 # **TemplateFiles**
-> FileResponse TemplateFiles (string templateId, string? fileType = null, bool? getUrl = null, bool? getDataUri = null)
+> System.IO.Stream TemplateFiles (string templateId, string? fileType = null)

-Get Template File
+Get Template Files

 Obtain a copy of the current documents specified by the `template_id` parameter.
 Returns a PDF or ZIP file.
 If the files are currently being prepared, a status code of `409` will be returned instead.
 In this case please wait for the `template_created` callback event.